-The winery was originally founded in 1834 by Antoine Jaboulet in the Northern Rhone Valley.
-This famous Rhone winery was bought by the Frey family in 2006.
+The winery was originally founded in 1834 by Antoine Jaboulet in the Northern Rhone Valley and bought by the Frey family in 2006.
 The Freys, owners of Chateau la Lagune in Bordeaux, saw the potential of the vineyards.
 They brought renewed energy to this corner of France.
 Since the takeover, Caroline Frey has successfully transformed the entire range, putting more emphasis on greater fruit expression and dramatically reducing the amount of new oak.
 The only way is up for this transformed domaine.

 The name Le Grand Pompée comes from Victor Hugo’s novel Legende des Siecles.
 In the 9th century, the Grande Pompée – the faithful companion to Charlemagne – fought against the Moors on the right bank of the Rhône.
 A famous line from the book reads: “And wine, that wine beloved of the Grand Pompée.

 100% Syrah.
 The grapes for this wine are de-stemmed, crushed and fermented at controlled temperatures.
 The wine is aged for 12 months in oak vats before release.